sdkennedy/baconflux/README.md

 ## Architecture

 ### Prerequisite concepts
-This implementation is heavily influenced by Functional Reactive Programming (which is different than React).
+This implementation heavily relies on Functional Reactive Programming (which is different than React).
 Netflix has produced a very good talk on the topic which can be viewed here: [https://www.youtube.com/watch?v=XRYN2xt11Ek](https://www.youtube.com/watch?v=XRYN2xt11Ek)

 ### Overview